tapjs/tapjs/readme.markdown

 then the child stream will be parsed and events will be raised on the `childParser` object.

-Since TAP streams with child tests *should* follow child test sets with a pass or fail assert based on the child test's results, failing to handle child tests should always result in the same end result.
+Since TAP streams with child tests *must* follow child test sets with a pass or fail assert based on the child test's results, failing to handle child tests should always result in the same end result.
 However, additional information from those child tests will obviously be lost.

+See `Subtests` below for more information on which sorts of subtest formats are supported by this parser.

 ## p.on('extra', function (extra) {})